mfederczuk/ktlint-gradle-plugin/README.md

 	// the following configuration properties are optional codeStyle.set(AndroidStudio) // add the --code-style=android_studio flag to ktlint limit.set(5) // add the --limit=5 flag to ktlint
-	installGitPreCommitHookBeforeBuild.set(true) // automatically installs the hook every time before a build is started }
+	enableExperimentalRules() // add the --experimental flag to ktlint installGitPreCommitHookBeforeBuild.set(true) // automatically installs the hook every time before a build is started }
 ```